stathissideris/trinket/README.md

 * <kbd>TAB</kbd> Expand/collapse data structure.
 * <kbd>ENTER</kbd> Go into a data structure.
 * <kbd>.</kbd> "Scroll" down the selected sequence by one element.
-If the sequence is lazy, this realizes additional elements. <kbd>shift</kbd> + <kbd>.</kbd> scrolls by 10 elements.
+If the sequence is lazy, this will realize additional elements. <kbd>shift</kbd> + <kbd>.</kbd> scrolls by 10 elements.
 * <kbd>,</kbd> "Scroll" up the selected sequence by one element. <kbd>shift</kbd> + <kbd>,</kbd> scrolls by 10 elements.